F.A.M.E. (Chris Brown album): Critical reception

 F.A.M.E. received mixed reviews from music critics according to review aggregator Metacritic, which gave the album a weighted average score of 52 out of 100 based on 16 reviews, indicating "mixed or average reviews".

-Bred Wete of Entertainment Weekly gave the album a B+, and praised the album in comparisons to Brown's other work, saying: "F.A.M.E. shines brighter than anything he produced before that now-infamous incident.
-Melodic raps on tracks like "Say It With Me" and "Oh My Love" lead to intoxicating hooks, as do bedroom knockers "Wet the Bed" and "No Bullshit," which for better (or worse) rival the bump-'n'-grind heights of '90s Casanova crew Jodeci.", and that, "On its own merits, F.A.M.E. deserves to be heard.".
-Andy Kellman of AllMusic agreed, stating after his praises of the album that, "This all makes F.A.M.E. the equal of Forever, if not slightly better, and it hints that Brown's best is yet to come." and gave the album 3.5 out of 5 stars.
-Jody Rosen of Rolling Stone gave the album a positive 3 out of 5 stars, praised the album's appeal, and said that "F.A.M.E. is a pop 'n' b album with something for everyone."
+Bred Wete of Entertainment Weekly praised the album in comparisons to Brown's other work, saying that "Musically he’s in top form" and "F.A.M.E. shines brighter than anything he produced before that now-infamous incident (...) on its own merits, F.A.M.E. deserves to be heard."
+Andy Kellman of AllMusic praised Brown's performances and the production, stating that "This all makes F.A.M.E. the equal of "Forever", if not slightly better, and it hints that Brown's best is yet to come."
+Jody Rosen of Rolling Stone praised the album's appeal, and said that "Brown takes a smarter approach: He's concentrated on making great songs. (...)
+F.A.M.E. is a pop 'n' b album with something for everyone."
+Steve Jones of USA Today found it "edgier" than Brown's previous work and said that it showcases "a more mature, confident and adventurous Brown who has emerged in the wake of all the drama, and he has delivered the strongest album of his career".